Narxim/Narxim-GAS-Example/Readme.txt

 Add abilities to your Character in the PlayerStateBP you created under Ability 1 and Ability 2.

-Message me on Discord Narxim#7457 if you have any questions.
+Check out the Unreal Slackers Discord if you have any questions!